 While not the reason anyone wants to hear, sometimes rabbits limp because of a tumor.
 Bone cancers are sometimes seen in rabbits and are very painful, which causes a rabbit to limp.
-If you notice any type of swelling or lump on your rabbit do not hesitate to make an appointment with your exotics vet to find out what it may be.
+If you notice any type of swelling or lump on your rabbit, do not hesitate to make an appointment with your exotics vet to find out what it may be.
 If it is a tumor it may need to be surgically removed.
 Sometimes leg amputations need to be performed to completely remove the tumor if it is cancerous.

 Rabbits are particularly prone to abscesses.
 Abscesses seem to pop up anywhere on a rabbit and can be very difficult to get rid of.
 They can also become large enough to cause discomfort to your rabbit and if located on their leg, cause limping.

-Abscesses are pus-filled lumps that are treated by lancing them (cutting them open), with antibiotics, pain medications, and sometimes even with surgical debridement or removal.
+Abscesses are pus-filled lumps that are treated by lancing them (cutting them open) or with antibiotics, pain medications, and sometimes even with surgical debridement or removal.
 Just like a tumor, if you notice any type of lump on your rabbit be sure to have your exotics vet examine it to determine how to treat it.

-Known commonly as arthritis, osteoarthritis is the inflammation of the joints and can affect rabbits just like it can affect us, our dogs, and other pets.
+Known commonly as arthritis, osteoarthritis is the inflammation of the joints and can affect rabbits just like it can affect people, our dogs, and other pets.
 Arthritis usually occurs in older rabbits and can cause limping.
-Both front legs and hind legs can be affected by arthritis and it is also important to remember that any joint can be bothered by it.
-Arthritis does not just isolate itself to elbows and knees as many people often think but rather it can be found in the carpus (wrist), hock (ankle), hip joint and even in any of the many joints of the feet and toes.
+Both front and hind legs can be affected by arthritis and it is important to remember that any joint can be bothered by it.
+Arthritis does not just isolate itself to elbows and knees as many people often think but rather it can be found in the carpus (wrist), hock (ankle), hip joint, and even in any of the many joints of the feet and toes.

 Diets and supplements with added ingredients are also available for rabbits with arthritis.
 These items are designed for aiding in the treatment of osteoarthritis in rabbits but may not be enough by themselves to completely resolve the limping.
-Omega fatty acids, glucosamine, turmeric and other natural ingredients may help your rabbit feel better and prevent further joint problems in the future.
+Omega fatty acids, glucosamine, turmeric, and other natural ingredients may help your rabbit feel better and prevent further joint problems in the future.

-If your rabbit spends time on rough surfaces they may grind their nails down naturally but most pet rabbits require regular nail trims.
-If a rabbit goes too long without a nail trim the nails will continue to grow and sometimes grow into the pad of the foot or break off at the quick and cause pain or discomfort.
+If your rabbit spends time on rough surfaces, they may grind their nails down naturally but most pet rabbits require regular nail trims.
+If a rabbit goes too long without a nail trim, the nails will continue to grow and sometimes grow into the pad of the foot or break off at the quick and cause pain or discomfort.

 Joints can become dislocated in rabbits like they can other animals and people.
 When a joint "pops out of place" it is called a dislocation and sometimes it needs help going back into place.
-If a joint is dislocated (such as the hip or knee joint) your rabbit may limp until it pops back into place.
+If a joint is dislocated (such as the hip or knee joint), your rabbit may limp until it pops back into place.
 If a joint is dislocated for too long it cannot be replaced so do not wait to see what happens if you suspect your rabbit has a dislocation.

 Rabbits can injure their back by kicking too hard, being dropped, and with intervertebral disc disease (IVDD).
 Sometimes it is a chronic problem (with discs that bulge, become inflamed, and put pressure on the spinal cord) and other times it is an acute issue (from trauma) but regardless, spinal issues may cause your rabbit to limp and wobble.
 Spinal issues are serious in any species and your exotics vet should be consulted if you are worried about your rabbit's back.
-Radiographs and other imaging such as MRI or CT may be recommended to aid in diagnosis and steroids, pain medications and other drugs may be prescribed to treat your rabbit.
+Radiographs and other imaging such as MRI or CT may be recommended to aid in diagnosis and steroids, pain medications, and other drugs may be prescribed to treat your rabbit.

 Soft Tissue Injuries

-Sprains, strains, and other soft tissue injuries may cause your rabbit to limp.
+Sprains, strains, and other soft-tissue injuries may cause your rabbit to limp.
 A fracture or dislocation may outwardly look similar to a soft tissue injury but surgery is not needed.
 Anti-inflammatory and pain medications are usually prescribed along with rest but thankfully soft tissue injuries usually self-correct over time (unless a ligament or tendon is torn which will require an MRI or CT scan to diagnose).